America's Health Rankings, United Health Foundation Logo

 Homelessness and housing instability can contribute to poor health, especially for children and adolescents.
 Common health problems among homeless children and youth include:

-According to the National Center for Homeless Education, Hawaiian/Pacific Islander, American Indian/Alaska Native, Black and Hispanic students are overrepresented in homelessness compared with Asian and white students.
+According to the National Center for Homeless Education, Hawaiian/Pacific Islander, American Indian/Alaska Native, Black, Hispanic and multiracial students are overrepresented in homelessness compared with Asian and white students.
+Additional research has found that LGBT youth and those who have experienced housing instability, severe family conflict or abuse have a higher risk of homelessness as well.

 Ending student homelessness requires a coordinated community and government response.
 Early identification of and intervention with at-risk youth should involve collaboration among child welfare agencies, criminal justice systems, education systems and community programs.